-If you enjoyed reading this post, we wish you will bookmark our site and subscribe to our newsletter.
-If you have any questions, don’t hesitate ask in the comment section below!
+If you enjoyed reading this post, I wish you will bookmark my site and subscribe to my newsletter.
+If you have any questions, don’t hesitate to ask in the comment section below!

 Thanks you for reading and see you next time!